 At Linton Mead we recognise that children learn through play and first-hand experiences.

-We aim to ensure that as much learning takes place outdoors as inside and offer a curriculum where children discover learning is fun.
-Each learning area is set up so that the children feel at ease with choosing their own resources, and developing their own activities with peers, and this enables them to become motivated in their own learning.
+We aim to ensure that as much learning takes place outdoors as well as inside and we offer a curriculum where children discover learning is fun.
+Each learning area is set up so that the children feel at ease with choosing their own resources, and developing their own activities with peers.
+This enables them to become motivated in their own learning.

 In addition to these areas we have many large areas outside where children can develop multiple skills, these include, a mud kitchen, gravel pit, monkey bars, climbing frames, mini beast hotels, water play, planting areas and a sensory garden.